DeclarativeHub/ReactiveKit/README.md

 }
 ```

-we will hit the wall because we cannot create an instance of `Never` so we cannot send `.failed` event.
-This is a very powerful and important feature because whenever you see a signal whose errors are specialized to `Never` type you can safely assume that signal will not fail - because it cannot.
+we will hit the wall because we cannot create an instance of `Never` so we cannot send the `.failed` event.
+This is a very powerful and important feature because whenever you see a signal whose errors are specialized to the `Never` type you can safely assume that that signal will not fail - because it cannot.

-> Bindings work only with safe (non-failable) signals.
+> Bindings only work with safe (non-failable) signals.

 ### Creating simple signals

 You will often need a signal that emits just one element and then completes.
-To make it, use static method `just`.
+To make it, use the static method `just`.

 ```swift
 let signal = Signal<Int, Never>.just(5)